cherub7/Invoice-generator/README.md

 * Auto-calculates the expenses of the purchases
 * Auto-saves generated invoices on the cloud
 * Maintains history of all your generated invoices
-* Can update the balance/due of a generated invoice
+* Can edit details of a generated invoice
 * Maintains collection of all your items _(helpful in auto-completion)_
 * Maintains collection of all your clients _(helpful in auto-completion)_
 * Can Export/Import an invoice data